materialsproject/mp-react-components/README.md

   - `MyComponent.css`
   - `MyComponent.test.tsx`

+### TypeScript and JSX

+This repo is configured to use TypeScript and JSX.
+Any file that uses TypeScript and JSX syntax (i.e. component files and any other files that include components) should use the `.tsx` extension.

 ### Testing Components During Development

 To see how your component looks and behaves while you are developing it, you have a few different options.
 When you start the app locally, the main entry point that determines what is rendered is in `src/app.tsx`.
 Because this is a component library and not a fully integrated app, the `app.tsx` file exists solely as a testing sandbox.
 A simple routing structure has been setup to test out different kinds of pages in a react-only environment.
 These test pages live in the `src/pages` directory.
 When testing a new component, you can use it inside of one of the existing pages or you can create a new page.
 There is also the `Sandbox` page within the `pages` directory that is intended to be cleared out any time and used to test new discrete components.